go-aah/docs/tutorial/form-file-upload.md

   * http://localhost:8080

 Page includes details about the implemented functionality and button to choose file and upload.
 It is self explanatory.

-### Explanation

-  * `controllers` package
-      - `AppController` has implementation of `FileUpload` action, which saves uploaded file into file system.
-  * `views` directory
-      - Implements pages for choosing file and upload then displays the uploaded file details (such as request file name, saved file name, file size in bytes).
-  * `routes.conf` has route defined for index page and file upload.

 <br><br>
 <center>**Spread the word of `aah`, the web framework for Go.
 Thank you!**</center>